thoughtspot/thoughtspot.github.io/_appliance/gcp/configuration-options.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 ThoughtSpot can be deployed in your GCP environment by deploying compute (VM) instances in your VPC as well as an underlying persistent storage infrastructure.
 Currently we support Zonal SSD persistent disk for persistent storage.
-For more information, see [Zonal Persistent disks (Standard and SSD)](https://cloud.google.com/compute/docs/disks/#pdspecs){:target="_blank"} in Google's Cloud documentation.
+For more information, see [Zonal Persistent disks](https://cloud.google.com/compute/docs/disks/#pdspecs){:target="_blank"} in Google's Cloud documentation.

 All GCP VMs (nodes) in a ThoughtSpot cluster must be in the same zone (and, therefore, also in the same region).
 ThoughtSpot does not support deploying VMs (nodes) of the same cluster across zones.
 For more information, see [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones/){:target="_blank"} in Google's Cloud documentation.